qvacua/lookdown/README.md

 About
 -----
 LookDown is a simple Markdown preview App for OS X. It monitors the opened files for any change and refreshes the preview.
+LookDown also includes QuickLook support and thumbnail generation.

 I use [Vim](http://www.vim.org) or [MacVim](https://code.google.com/p/macvim/) for Markdown editing, and wanted to have a simple previewer.

 Source Code License
 -------------------